 Given the low chance of survival, focusing on your safety and those around you would be more beneficial.
 It means taking protective measures such as wearing a helmet and not drinking alcohol before riding.
 If there are more people than usual on a ride, carpooling can make things easier too!

-How Do You Increase The Survival Odds of a Motorcycle Crash?
+How Do You Survive a Motorcycle Crash?

 You will probably be conscious Of a motorcycle crash at 50 mph or below.
 A genuine accident may leave you with serious injuries or even death.
 It’s widely known that a selfless motorist will offer assistance and could make all the difference in saving your life.